-Materiality is a hot topic in the corporate sustainability world, with CSR teams working hard to meaningfully convey the opportunities and successes of their initiatives to both internal and external stakeholders.
+Materiality is a growing topic in the corporate sustainability world, with CSR teams working hard to meaningfully convey the opportunities and successes of their initiatives to internal and external stakeholders.

 To bring insight and focus to their work, many are utilizing materiality assessments.

-If you’re considering conducting a materiality assessment, below we offer seven basic steps that should be a part of your initiative, in line with the Global Reporting Initiative (GRI) methodology.
+If you’re considering conducting a materiality assessment, below we offer seven basic steps that should be a part of your initiative:

 Defining Stakeholders & (ESG) Materiality Priorities